 Projects may include repairing trails through erosion control.
 This could mean digging a trench to drain water away from the trail, putting in a channel or culvert to divert water.
 Students have helped build steps to reduce erosion and make a trail safe to walk on.
-It can also include gardening projects such as building a new butterfly garden, potato and garlic beds.
+It can also include gardening and greenhouse projects.
 Talk to your SOES staff member about the projects that are available.
 Many are weather and resource dependent.

 For schools that are applying for EcoSchools certification.
 This project can be used to gain points towards EcoSchools certification in section 5.
 Contribute to Healthy, Safe, and Caring School Communities EcoReview - 5.6 and 5.7.

 Success Criteria/Learning Goals